ievapudz/Course_Work/README.md

 - [ ] Separate modules in `classificator.ipynb` for an easier usage of its functionalities in the future.
 - [ ] Construct a simple neural network (a single layer perceptron).
 - [ ] Construct another simple neural network (with a single hidden layer 1DCNN, RELU) with a softmax activation function as an output.

-## Visualisation of the dataset

-The visualisation of the initial dataset was performed for a random sample of training dataset, and full sets of validation and testing.
-The visualisation was performed using two methods: PCA with matplotlib.pyplot package and PyMDE.

-Due to the limitations of storage, it was decided to make a visualization of a sample taken from the training dataset.
-The size of the sample was set to be one quarter of the training dataset.

-The command that was run to get the number of all embeddings:

-`ls -1 | wc -l`

-The output of the command was 5056 (at Mon Nov 15 15:26:47 CET 2021).

-The command that was run to get the random sample of the training sequence list:

-`ls -1 | shuf -n 1264 > training_embeddings_sample.lst`

-The embedding files that were required for visualisation were picked with with command:

-`cat training_embeddings_sample.lst | xargs -I % cp % training_embeddings_sample/%`

-Those files were uploaded to Google Drive to access from Google Colab notebook.

-## Usage of evolutionary scale modeling

-Transformer protein language models from Facebook AI Research (Rives et al., 2019).

 ## References